hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 -----------

 You can create a multigraph by passing its adjacency matrix.
-The entries the adjacency matrix entries are the number of edges simultaneously incident to pairs of vertices.
+The adjacency matrix entries are the number of edges simultaneously incident to pairs of vertices.

 .. testsetup::